shestakovks/Publisher_helper_bots/README.md

 1. Locally
     1. To teach your DialogFlow Agent new intents, follow these steps:
-        - Fill intent_source.json file with learning information, using following format:
+        - Create json file with learning information, using following format:
         ```
         {
             "<THEME>": {